Battery-Intelligence-Lab/galv/docs/source/UserGuide.rst

 REST API
 -------------------------------------------------------------------------------

-Endpoints are written as absolute paths starting from the Galvanalyser server address, so to reach the ``/harvesters/`` endpoint for a Galvanalyser server located at ``http://api.localhost``, you would go to ``http://api.localhost/harvesters/``.
+Endpoints are written as absolute paths starting from the Galv server address, so to reach the ``/harvesters/`` endpoint for a Galv server located at ``http://api.localhost``, you would go to ``http://api.localhost/harvesters/``.

 API Spec